Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Run players through each baseball tryout drill right after a warm-up has been conducted.
 Include a brief explanation of each drill and explain what skills are being assessed at each drill station.

-Note: Doing a comprehensive drill run through at the beginning of tryouts won’t disrupt the flow of the timed stations.
+Note: Doing a comprehensive drill run-through at the beginning of tryouts won’t disrupt the flow of the timed stations.
 Players will spend the allotted amount of time at each station executing the drill.
-And, evaluators will spend that time watching and scoring players, rather than explaining the drill.

 As each station has a time limit to ensure baseball tryouts run smoothly, evaluators have the task of scoring players in a timely manner.
 This is where baseball evaluation software comes in.
 Say goodbye to printing out evaluation forms and handing them out to every evaluator at tryouts (with the risk of them not getting handed back in).